 What's the difference between our "regular" line and our "natural" line?
 We get this question a lot.
 I wanted to address it so people understand the differences in meat quality across the board, not just with our products but with commercially prepared raw pet foods in general.

 There are several "grades" of meat that you can purchase for your pet.
-3P uses only 2 grades: human grade (our regular line) and natural grade.
-There are other grades as well but we will talk about these two first.
+3P uses only 2 grades: human-grade (our regular line) and natural-grade.
+There are other grades of meat as well, but we will talk about these two first.
 Below are the differences so that you can make the most informed decision about what to feed your pet.

 In a recent online seminar conducted by Dogs Naturally Magazine during their popular Raw Roundup seminar series, Dr. Ian Billinghurst, DVM spoke on the confusing subject of AAFCO standards and why it might not be the holy grail of how to distinguish the nutritional integrity of your pet’s food.
 For those of you who don’t already know who Dr. Billinghurst is, he is the author of “Give Your Dog A Bone” and “The BARF Diet for Dogs and Cats.”
 He was one of the first vets to speak out about the detrimental effects of processed pet foods and to teach pet owners and vets about feeding a biologically appropriate diet.
 This article is a product of what I learned while participating in Dr. Billinghurt’s informative talk and what I have learned about pet food of all types over the last 15 years.